 Board of Directors

 A dynamic Board of Directors provides strategic direction for Egleston Square Main Street.
-They also contribute time and resources to fundraising efforts and volunteer to provide program support by working on one or more of the organization’s committees: Organization, Economic Development, Quality of Life, and Design + Public Spaces.
+They contribute time and resources to fundraising efforts and volunteer to provide program support in on or more of the organization's focus areas: Organization, Economic Development, Art + Public Spaces, and Quality of Life.

 Can you spend time every month working towards an Egleston Square where small businesses can thrive?
 Are you interested in serving on a nonprofit board?
 We'd love to hear from you.
 Email us at firstname.lastname@example.org or call 617-637-2270.

 Board Members, 2022:

-Eugenia Arroyo / East Coast School of Combined Martial Arts - Arroyo's Program
+Eugenia Arroyo East Coast School of Combined Martial Arts - Arroyo's Program, resident

 Manuel Feliz, Boston Express

 Executive Director / Denise Delgado

 Egleston Square Main Street accomplishes its work through collaboration between four volunteer working groups or Action Teams, the Board of Directors, and an executive director.
 The committees are a way for the community to drive the development of a vibrant, thriving business district that responds to the needs of ALL Egleston Square residents and visitors.

 We are currently in the process of re-organizing and re-activating these working groups; updated information is below.
 We welcome new members who

 - reflect the cultures and economic diversity of Egleston Square